Quirky30DevFest/Dumisani-sRetailBusiness/README.md

 ### Dumisani wants to see His stock info wherever He is

     : Dumisani wants to see the average sales figures on a web page.

-### Dumisani would like to have standard orders to simplify his admin

-Now that we know what we should be ordering, Dumisani think it would be great to have standard orders.
-For this we need to know which supplier we purchase each item from.

-    : Which supplier is supplying the most popular merchandise.
-    : Which supplier is supplying the most profitable merchandise.